ianmaclarty/amulet/sphinx/math.rst

 velocity in 2 or 3 dimensional space.
 Representing RGBA colors is another common use of 4 dimensional vectors.

+In Amulet vectors are immutable.
+This means that once you create a vector, its value cannot be changed.
+Instead you need to construct a new vector with a new value.

 ..  note::

     Each component of a vector is represented internally as a 32 bit float,